Smothyze/sweet-progress/README.md

 - Use descriptive variable and function names
 - Add docstrings for all public functions
 - Keep modules focused on single responsibilities
+- Use type hints for better code safety and IDE support
+- Implement proper error handling with custom exceptions
+- Use centralized logging instead of print statements

 ## Requirements

 - Python 3.8+
 - tkinter (usually included with Python)
-- Standard library modules: os, shutil, json, datetime, sys, getpass, pathlib
+- Standard library modules: os, shutil, json, datetime, sys, getpass, pathlib, logging

+### Development Requirements (Optional)
+- pytest>=7.0.0 (for testing)
+- black>=22.0.0 (for code formatting)
+- flake8>=5.0.0 (for linting)
+- mypy>=1.0.0 (for type checking)

 ## Troubleshooting